 The mechanical maintenance required for the drive system is divided into two basic units; power unit and motor.
-The power unit's only mechanical maintenance is checking and changing any air filters before they become clogged.
+The power unit's only mechanical maintenance is checking and changing the air filters before they become clogged (if furnished).

 Motor maintenance is covered by the motor instruction book supplied with the motor and should be followed in all cases.